mperez561/surecost/index.md

 ## 12. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

-> You can review and update your budget plans and application settings directly within the SureCost Budget application using the editing features provided on the relevant screens (e.g., Settings, Budget Preview).
-To delete your account and all associated data (including plans and settings), please use the "Delete Account" option found within the app's Account screen.
+> You can review and update your budget plans and application settings directly within the SureCost Budget application using the editing features provided on the relevant screens.
+To delete your account and all associated data (including plans and settings), please use the "Delete Account" option found within the app's Account screen (Home > Menu Bar > Account > Delete Account).
 For other requests regarding your data, such as requesting access to the information we hold, you may contact us using the details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#11-how-can-you-contact-us-about-this-notice)" or fill out and submit a data subject access request.
 These rights may be limited in some circumstances by applicable law.